quantium-rock/dapp-start/README.md

-# web3-dapp
+# dapp-start

-Client and Server starting template for secure and scalable dApps.
+Client and Server starting template for secure and scalable Web3 dApps.

 For collaborations contact:
 - github: https://github.com/quantium-rock